 Changes to State-Level Estate Taxes

-- On January 1, 2010, state estate taxes were repealed in both Illinois and North Carolina due to a temporary repeal of the federal estate tax.
+- On Jan.
+1, 2010, state estate taxes were repealed in both Illinois and North Carolina due to a temporary repeal of the federal estate tax.
 Nonetheless, estate taxes came back in both states effective Jan.
 1, 2011.
 North Carolina later turned around and repealed the tax again, retroactively to Jan.
 1, 2013.

 - In several states, including New Hampshire and Virginia, bills were defeated in 2009 that would have enacted a state estate tax.